-Battle of Sayler's Creek, Virginia
+Battle of Sailor's Creek (Sayler's) Creek, Virginia

 Please contact Webmaster for any use of these photos

-(8-85) Located in the Sailor's Creek Battlefield Historical State Park near Appomattox Court House is the Hillsman House.
+(8-85) Located in the Sailor's Creek Battlefield Historical State Park near Appomattox Court House is the Overton/Hillsman House.
 Near this house, the Federal army shattered the corp of Lt.
 Gen. Richard S. Ewell on April 6, 1865.
 Ewell, along with his entire staff and 3400 men, was captured here

 The spelling of the name of the battle was changed by the state of Virginia to "Sailor's", although the correct spelling is "Sayler's".
-Most historians refer to the battle as "Sayler;'s Creek"
+Most historians refer to the battle as "Sayler's Creek"

 Ed Conner Photo